 The use of moist heat therapy has been proven to improve mobility, prevent stiffness, and make movement easier and less painful.
-It is very beneficial for those with chronic aches and pains and conditions such as arthritis.
+It is very beneficial if you are struggling with chronic hand pain and stiffness from hand arthritis, fractures, or surgeries.

 According to a US National Library of Medicine study, moist heat decreased pain in a shorter time frame than dry heat.
 In their study, 100 subjects exercised for 15 minutes.
 Groups were divided into dry heat and moist meat application after exercise and 24 hours after exercise.
 The moist heat was applied for 2 hours and the dry heat for 8 hours.
 Results revealed the greatest reduction of pain shown was immediately following application of moist heat.

 The researchers concluded that “Clinically, it has been shown that moist heat penetrates deep tissue faster than dry heat, within only 25% of the time of application of the dry heat.”

 You should apply moist heat for chronic pain or minor sore muscles to feel better sooner.